Orange, New South Wales

-Orange is a city in the Central Tablelands region of New South Wales, Australia.
+Orange is a city on the western edge of the Central Tablelands region in New South Wales, Australia.
 It is 254 km west of the state capital, Sydney [206 km on a great circle], at an altitude of 862 m.
 Orange had an urban population of 41,920 at the 2021 Census, making the city a significant regional centre.
 A significant nearby landmark is Mount Canobolas with a peak elevation of 1395 m AHD and commanding views of the district.
-Orange is situated within the traditional lands of the Wiradjuri tribe.
+Orange is situated within the traditional lands of the Wiradyuri Nation.

 Orange was the birthplace of poets Banjo Paterson and Kenneth Slessor, although Paterson lived in Orange for only a short time as an infant.
 Walter W. Stone, book publisher (Wentworth Books) and passionate supporter of Australian literature, was also born in Orange.
 The first Australian Touring Car Championship, known today as the Supercars Championship, was held at the Gnoo Blas Motor Racing Circuit in 1960.